Mac Sheldon is based in Portland, Oregon, and is selling pantorouters at pantorouter.com

-The toggle clamps shown, and router are not included.
 The machine mounts a router that has a 3.5" (89 mm) diameter cylindrical body.
 The cylindrical part must be at least 4" (100 mm) long.
 Most routers with interchangeable bases sold in USA and Canada have a 3.5" diameter body, however, the RIDGID router is a slightly larger diameter and the Porter Cable routers may not have a long enough cylindrical body.
 A mount for a Makita palm router, 65 mm diameter, is also available.

 Kuldeep Singh is originally from India, but lives in Japan (this can be confusing so I thought I'd mention it).
 In the interest of full disclosure: Kuldeep has offered to pay me a royalty on sales of these, in exchange, I help with promotion.
 Kuldeep has sent me one of these machines, paid for using proceeds from royalties.

 The machine does cost more than cheap tools from China.

 But when you compare it to over $1100 for a

 and how limited that machine is, I think Kuldeep's pantorouter is a bargain!